Skip to content

 Interventional Spine

-The Interventional Spine rotation (approximately two months) provides hands-on experience with both diagnostic and therapeutic spine procedures such as discograms, cervical and lumbar nerve root blocks, epidural steroid injections, facet blocks, lumbar drainage catheter placements, drainages and vertebral augmentations.
+The Interventional Spine rotation (one day a week) provides hands-on experience with both diagnostic and therapeutic spine procedures such as discograms, cervical and lumbar nerve root blocks, epidural steroid injections, facet blocks, lumbar drainage catheter placements, drainages and vertebral augmentations.
 Extensive experience in a wide range of CT-guided biopsies of the spine, intervertebral discs and paraspinal structures are also provided.

 Neuroangiography

-Neuroradiology fellows spend six weeks on the Neuroangiography service and take part in diagnostic cerebral angiography, acute stroke care, carotid stenting, aneurysm coiling, vascular malformation treatment and tumor embolization procedures.
+Neuroradiology fellows have the option to take part in diagnostic cerebral angiography, acute stroke care, carotid stenting, aneurysm coiling, vascular malformation treatment and tumor embolization procedures.
 Fellows also participate in the structured vascular and neuroangiography online curriculum sponsored by the ASNR.

 Pediatric Neuroradiology